rnajena/pcago-unified/helppages/overview.md

 The **sidebar** contains all controls, which includes plot settings and all controls that allow importing or processing of data.
 With exception to **Plot**, the categories in the sidebar are *independent* from the currently selected content.
+Each category is marked with an icon that indicates if user input is expected, recommended or required:

+* <i class="fa fa-exclamation-circle" aria-hidden="true"></i> indicates required input
+* <i class="fa fa-check-circle" aria-hidden="true"></i> indicates that we recommend at least checking of the parameters
+* <i class="fa fa-circle" aria-hidden="true"></i> indicates that input is useful, but entirely optional

 ![UI of PCAGO](helppages/overview.png)